dymodi/dymodi.github.io/Research/Delivery-System/Rider-Mobility-Pattern.md

 ## Rider's State
 Usually, a rider is in one of the following state:
-Waiting for an order Task, Heading to a Restaurant, Waiting at a Resaurant, Heading to a Customer, Waiting for a Customer
+Waiting for an order Task, Heading to a Restaurant, Waiting at a Resaurant, Heading to a Customer, Waiting for a Customer.

 Simple case (an order at a time):
 WT -> HR -> WR -> HC -> WC -> WT -> ...